TitouanUniLu/BSP3/Proj3_PythonConvertion/README.md

 To install on Linux, follow this link: https://opensource.com/article/20/4/install-python-linux To install on Mac OS, follow this link: https://www.freecodecamp.org/news/python-version-on-mac-update/

+The code documentation can be found in the documentation folder.
+The "refman" folder is the most important one.
+In the html folder, selecting one of the Chrome HTML documents will redirect you to the webiste for the project.

 Required libraries: Pip, PyQt5, Qt Designer, pyqtgraph Installation processes for Windows: